 Bacot is located directly between Sanderson and Franklin Halls and stands out with its four-wing design.
 Students are housed on one of three floors, and each wing houses up to 16 residents.

-Each room in Bacot Hall is divided by a dual closet flanked by wooden dressers; the rooms each feature two desks, chairs, shelving, and standard twin beds (with a limited number of twin XL mattresses available by request).
+Each room in Bacot Hall is divided by a dual closet flanked by wooden dressers; the rooms each feature two desks, chairs, shelving, and standard twin beds.
 As the rooms in Bacot are tiled, students are encouraged to bring their own area rugs.

 Ezelle Hall was built in 1958 and named for Mr. R.L.
 Ezelle, who served on the Millsaps Board of Trustees for 20 years.
 Ezelle is comprised of three floors and roughly 31,000 square feet of living space.

 Ezelle Hall was completely renovated in 1997; during the renovation process, new carpeting was installed in the hallways, new lights were installed in bedrooms.
 The building also features new bathrooms and new ventilation systems as part of its renovation.